Internet

 Incognito browsing is enabled by using your browser’s privacy mode.
 When it’s activated, your browser won’t save any cookies or other data on your computer that could be used to track you.
 It also prevents websites from recording your activities and collecting information about you.

 When you visit a website, your browser stores certain information about your visit.
 This includes your browsing history, cookies (small files that contain data about your preferences and interactions with the site), and temporary files (like images and scripts).
-This data is used to improve your browsing experience by enabling features like auto-fill and remembering your preferences.
+With this information, you can personalize your web browsing experience by remembering your preferences and permitting features like auto-fill.

 Nevertheless, it is critical to remember that while incognito mode can provide some measure of privacy, it cannot guarantee complete anonymity.
 Your internet service provider (ISP) or network administrator may still be able to track your activity, and any websites you visit can still collect information about you if they have the means to do so.